chaba-victor/Data-Cleaning/README.md

 # Data-Cleaning

 When using data, most people agree that your insights and analysis are only as good as the data you are using.
-Essentially, garbage data in is garbage analysis out.
 Data cleaning, also referred to as data cleansing and data scrubbing, is one of the most important steps for your organization if you want to create a culture around quality data decision-making.

 ## What is data cleaning? ##
 It is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset.
 When combining multiple data sources, there are many opportunities for data to be duplicated or mislabeled.
 If data is incorrect, outcomes and algorithms are unreliable, even though they may look correct.
 There is no one absolute way to prescribe the exact steps in the data cleaning process because the processes will vary from dataset to dataset.
 But it is crucial to establish a template for your data cleaning process so you know you are doing it the right way every time.